dutes/ci_portfolio_three/README.md

-# Code Institute Protfolio 3: BlackJack
+# Code Institute Portfolio 3: BlackJack

 ## BlackJack
 The aim of this project was to create a BlackJack game to equally satisfy the project requirements as well as offer the user a fun experience within the CLI limitations.
 The game was programmed in Python and utilizes the Code Institute Python template to deploy it on Heroku.